OscarHuangWind/DRL-Transformer-SimtoReal-Navigation/README.md

 ```
 python main.py
 ```
-(suggested) Alternatively, if you have already installed spyder, just click the run file button in spyder.
+(Optional) Alternatively, if you have already installed spyder, just click the run file button in spyder.

 ## To kill the program, it is suggested to use following commands.
 ```